-It’s important to note that buying a home is a process and there are many steps that you have to take if you want to be as efficient as possible and find the right home for you.
-Finding a realtor will help make this process easier on you and your family (if you have one).
-Realtors who work best with your interests in mind will can help find your next home, but finding the right realtor is also a process.
+It’s important to note that buying a home is a process, and there are many steps that you have to take if you want to be as efficient as possible and find the right home for you.
+Finding a realtor will help make this process easier for you and your family (if you have one).
+Realtors who work best with your interests in mind will help find your next home, but finding the right realtor is also a process.
 Here are a few ways you should go about hiring a realtor:

 First, check their references.
 It’s always a good idea to have a realtor that somebody you know personally recommended.
-But, even if the agent was personally recommended, the best way to approach any type of hiring situation is to interview the person.
-According to an article published by The Real Estate Network, “Realtors are going to bolster all of their successful stories upon meeting you, but how accurate are those claims?
-Chat with their co-workers, and ask to speak with their last five clients,” (6 Tips for Hiring a Realtor).
+But, even if the agent was personally recommended, the best way to approach any hiring situation is to interview the person.
+According to an article published by The Real Estate Network, “Realtors are going to bolster all of their success stories upon meeting you, but how accurate are those claims?
+Chat with their co-workers, and ask to speak with their last five clients” (6 Tips for Hiring a Realtor).
 Once you have a better idea about who the agent is that you will potentially be working with, you’re one step closer to hiring.

-Next, you should ask the agent for a CMA (comparative market analysis) before you even begin looking at the house market.
-This way, you’ll know if the realtor is trying to sell you homes that are fairly priced.
+Next, you should ask the agent for a CMA (comparative market analysis) before you even begin looking at the housing market.
+This way, you’ll know if the realtor is trying to sell you homes that are reasonably priced.
 After you ask the agent for a CMA, check the information that he or she gives you on an authoritative real estate website like Zillow, which will also have the statistics.

 Another way to decide on a real estate agent is deciphering how well he or she knows the area you’re searching in.
 According to The Real Estate Network:

-In any real estate endeavor, as you probably have heard by now, location is the most important factor.
+In any real estate endeavor, as you probably have heard by now, location is the most crucial factor.
 If you’re working with somebody who doesn’t know the area too well, you may want to rethink about hiring a new realtor.
 Always ask questions like, “What’s the best restaurant?” or “What are some activities the locals do here on weekends?” to get a better sense of what the neighborhood is like.

 Although these new rules will be strict on recent graduates and first-time homebuyers, they will help support the housing market overall and are intended to help prevent another crisis from happening like the 2008 housing market collapse.

-Though getting a home inspection may sound like an opportunity for buyers to find flaws and decrease the value of a certain piece of property, inspection is vital for any home and should be recognized as a valuable tool for buyers.
-According to Zillow.com, “While the inspection often results in a second round of negotiations, buyers should view the inspection as the introductions to their potential home,” (4 Tips for Getting Value From Your Home Inspection).
+Though getting a home inspection may sound like an opportunity for buyers to find flaws and decrease the value of a particular piece of property, inspection is vital for any home and should be recognized as a valuable tool for buyers.
+According to Zillow.com, “While the inspection often results in the second round of negotiations, buyers should view the inspection as the introductions to their potential home,” (4 Tips for Getting Value From Your Home Inspection).
 Here are ways you can use a home inspection to your advantage:

 The first step towards getting the most from your home inspection is to hire a professional inspector that your agent refers, or that somebody you know from the area has used.
 Though you may want to save money and hire a relative, getting an inspector who is familiar with the area you’re located in and has a strong background in different types of homes and systems is the best option for getting your house inspected.